Anchovio/pspmigrator/README.md

+## This pspmigrator has been updated and repurposed to support our needs.
+Please visit the upstream.
+  - Changes made: Added Statefulsets and Jobs

 # pspmigrator: Migrate from PSP to PSA

 pspmigrator is a tool to make it easier for K8s users to migrate from